-Deprescribing MUST ALWAYS be done with the help of your doctor, pharmacist or health care professional.
+Deprescribing MUST ALWAYS be done with the help of your doctor, nurse or pharmacisT.

 Did you know?

-71% of Canadian seniors that are willing to stop a medication if their doctor says it is possible (Sirois et al. 2016).
+71% of Canadian seniors are willing to stop a medication if their doctor says it is possible (Sirois et al. 2017).

-- Anti-inflammatory medications such as ibuprofen or naproxen (Non-steroidal inflammatory drugs or NSAIDs)
+Anti-inflammatory medications such as ibuprofen or naproxen (Non-steroidal anti-inflammatory drugs or NSAIDs)

-- Medications for allergies and itchiness: first-generation antihistamines (e.g. brompheniramine/Dimetapp®)
+Medications for allergies and itchiness: first-generation antihistamines (e.g. diphenhydramine/Benadryl®)

 Seniors who fill risky prescriptions in Canada

 31% of men and 42% of women over the age of 65 take at least one risky prescription medication.
 Over the age of 85, 39% of men and 47% of women take at least one risky medication.

 Please consult your doctor, nurse or pharmacist before stopping or changing any medication.

 Taking too many medications can also increase the risk of medication harms